marianatorres4/marianatorres4.github.io/_pages/welcome.md

 ---
 permalink: /
 title: "Welcome"
 excerpt: "Welcome to my page!
-I'm Julius, a PhD candidate and researcher in the <i>Earth System Analysis</i> department at the <i>Potsdam Institute for Climate Impact Research</i> (PIK) in Potsdam, Germany.
+I'm Julius, a PhD candidate and researcher in the Earth System Analysis department at the Potsdam Institute for Climate Impact Research (PIK) in Potsdam, Germany.
 I focus on tipping points and Antarctic ice sheet stability."
 author_profile: true
 redirect_from:
   -